 One perk of the long, cold winters in Chicago is the chance to glide across the ice at the many beautiful outdoor skating rinks throughout the city and suburbs—many of them FREE.
-Not all ice skating rinks need polar-vortex temperatures to stay open; some refrigerated rinks are available for skating as long as the temperature is less than 40 degrees.
+Not all ice skating rinks in Chicago need polar-vortex temperatures to stay open; some refrigerated rinks are available for skating as long as the temperature is less than 40 degrees.
 Many rinks offer hockey, broomball, figure skating, or speed skating programs.
 And not all rinks are your standard oval, either: Maggie Daley Park’s Skating Ribbon lets figure skaters enjoy a different kind of figure 8.

 Most rinks on this list offer a website or app for skaters to check conditions before they head out to the rink.
 Families should also check to make sure skate rental is available if needed and obey all rink safety rules.

 Chicago Outdoor Ice Skating Rinks

 The Skating Ribbon at Maggie Daley Park, an ice skating rink in Chicago.
 Photo by Alan Scott Walker, CC BY-SA 4.0

 Skating Ribbon at Maggie Daley Park— Chicago LoopOpen through March 13, 2022

 The Skating Ribbon offers a change from a traditional oval rink with a rolling landscape and figure-eight-shaped path.
 Along the ribbon, skaters can find a skate rental booth and a hot chocolate vendor.
 Admission fees vary by day of the week.
 There is also a rental fee for skates.